 If you see Kris Humphries at the top, you might be inclined to say no. But I'd urge you to consider some of the other top stories before making up your mind.

-As a journalist, there are a handful of stories I'll always remember covering, and always remember where I was when they happened.
-The May 22 tornado was one of those stories.
+As a journalist, there are a handful of stories I'll always remember covering, and always remember where I was when they happened. was one of those stories.
 I was eight months pregnant and staring out the front door when the tornado hit—just blocks from our house.
 Promising my husband I'd be careful, I waddled my way around north Minneapolis and Golden Valley for hours, taking pictures, talking with people, Tweeting and posting news on Patch.

 Think about that.
 Half the people responding that they don't care about him did care enough to vote in a poll that was in a story that they had to click on about Humphries.